getpatchwork/patchwork/docs/deployment/installation.rst

    __ https://docs.djangoproject.com/en/2.2/intro/tutorial01/#creating-a-project

 Next we require Python.
 If not already installed, then you should do so now.
-Patchwork supports both Python 2.7 and Python 3.3+, though we're going to use the latter to ease future upgrades.
+Patchwork supports Python 3.6+.
 Python 3 is installed by default, but you should validate this now:

 .. code-block:: shell